Our Lady of Lourdes School participates in the National School Lunch Program ensuring healthy meal options are offered daily.

 A. Computerized lunch accounts are used to access the lunch program.
 The student’s PowerSchool ID number is used to access the account.
 To make deposits to their account, please write a a check to GRACE with the Student ID number/name on the envelope and send to the school office.
-New, this year you can also make payment by credit card.
-Please call or visit the school office.
+To make payment by credit card, please call or visit the school office.

 Q. My family qualified for free/reduced-priced meals last year.
 Do I need to do anything for this school year?

 A. Yes, unless you have received an eligibility notification letter for direct certification, every year a new application needs to be completed.